 Landing in Vancouver

 The awful ski season we were experiencing at Mount Washington led us to bump up our summer road trip plans.
 Our adventure was to take us all over BC and the Yukon, with little internet or phone signal along the way.
 We would also be leaving our last address permanently.
-It would, therefore, be very difficult for CIC to contact us about an interview.
+It would, therefore, be very difficult for CIC to contact us for an interview.

 Knowing that CIC’s call centre was likely to be fairly useless on the subject, I wrote a letter to the Vancouver landing office to explain the situation.
 I did include a note that I knew that going on a road trip wasn’t the most desperate of circumstances, but I would appreciate any help at all.

 The day my letter arrived the office, we received a phone call from a CIC agent who asked if we could come in the following Friday for a landing interview.
 We couldn’t believe it.
 I honestly didn’t think it was legitimate until we got to the CIC office on Friday and my name was called.
 After a couple of formalities and some signatures, I landed and become a Permanent Resident!
+As evidence of this, I was given a COPR – Confirmation of Permanent Residency.

-Just over six months after receiving my PR card, we went on a trip to Europe and had all of our belongings stolen in Italy.
+Just over six months after finally receiving my PR card, we went on a trip to Europe and had all of our belongings stolen in Italy.
 It was a bad situation already, but my still-new PR card was amongst the stolen items too.
 I was cross-questioned when returning to Canada and applied for a new card as soon as I could.
 That was in June 2015.
 I finally received my card after an interview in Vancouver in June 2016.

 The road to citizenship